rifadul/Django-Project-Environment-Setup-with-virtual-Environment/README.md

 -> python manage.py createsuperuser
 -> python manage.py runserver

+# Add 'appName' to INSTALLED_APPS.
+The settings module will be in projectName/settings.py

+INSTALLED_APPS = [
+    ...
+    'appName',
+]

 # Install Django REST framework into the virtual environment
 pip install djangorestframework

+# Add 'rest_framework' to INSTALLED_APPS.
+The settings module will be in projectName/settings.py

+INSTALLED_APPS = [
+    ...
+    'rest_framework',
+]